openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 6. To get more detail about the battery level during captured data, the data preview graph in *OmGui* allows you to select additional lines on the right-hand side to chart.
 You will need to vertically resize the graph to access them all.
 One of these additional plots is the *estimated battery percentage*.
 It may help look at the initial charge and how it has discharged over a recording.

+7. To verify the performance of a particular device, a [test recording](#test-recording) is recommended.

+### Test recording

-7. To verify the performance of a particular device, a 7 day static test recording at 100 Hz accelerometer (and gyroscope enabled on the AX6) is recommended with a fully-charged device.
-The device's performance in a test recording is indicative of expected performance for future recordings.
+To verify the performance of a particular device, a test recording should be made with a fully-charged device.
+This should normally be for the duration that you'd typically want the devices to record for (taking into account the [maximum expected durations](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-faq.md#maximum-recording-duration)), with the recommended test being 7 days at 100 Hz sampling (±8 𝑔 accelerometer range and, for the AX6, ±2000 °/s sensitivity for the gyroscope).
+This can be a static recording (e.g. can be just on a desk or in a drawer).
+The device's performance in a test recording will establish the performance expected for subsequent recordings.

 ## Filesystem or data problems